ilhamstyd/Test-Backend/Readme.md

 ### Request Body

-request body harus berupa format json:
+The request body should be in JSON format and contain the following field:

-- `id`:  with 7 numeric digits.
+- `id`: 7 numeric digits.

 Example: